sehgalaayu/portfolio-website/README.md

 # Aayu Sehgal Portfolio

 This is the personal portfolio website of Aayu Sehgal, showcasing selected projects, skills, and contact information.
-The site features modern animations, a custom carousel, and a vibrant, interactive design built with React, Tailwind CSS, and Framer Motion.
+The site features modern animations, a custom carousel, and a vibrant, interactive design built with React, Tailwind CSS, and Framer Motion

 ## Live Demo